cosmofur/EX716/docs/lesson07.md

 ```
 strlen(A)      → String Length
 strcpy(A,B)    → Copies StrB overwrite StrA
-strncpy(A,B,mx)→ Copies upto mx of strB over StrA
+strncpy(A,B,mx)→ Copies up to mx of strB over StrA
 strcat(A,B)    → Appends StrB to StrA (does not resize A)
-strncat(A,B,mx)→ Appens upto mx of StrB to StrA
+strncat(A,B,mx)→ Appends up to mx of StrB to StrA
-strcmp(A,B)    → Compairs A to B, A-B
+strcmp(A,B)    → Compares A to B, A-B
-strncp(A,B,mx) → Compairs A[:mx] to B[:mx]
+strncmp(A,B,mx)→ Compares A[:mx] to B[:mx]
-strstr(A,B)    → where sub string B found in A or null
+strstr(A,B)    → Address where substring B is found in A, or null
 strfndc(A,c)   → First instance of char c or null
 memcpy(A,B,mx) → Copy mx bytes from B to A. Not Null Terminated.
 itos(A,I,B)    → Turn value I into string A using base B
 stoi(A)        → Returns integer value of A, support 0x# 0o# and 0b# default decimal
-stoifirst(A)   → like stoi but tolerant of non null string terminators
+stoifirst(A)   → Like stoi but tolerant of non-null string terminators
-strtok(A,ch)   → Walk though A finding tolkens deliinated by character ch.
+strtok(A,ch)   → Walk through A finding tokens delimited by character ch.
-splitstr(A,B,HeapID) → Returns new Heap Array of A split by set in B, needs HeapID
+splitstr(A,B,HeapID) → Returns new heap array of A split by set in B, needs HeapID
-SplitDelete(Obj,HeapID) → Cleanup heap object created by splitstr
+SplitDelete(Obj,HeapID) → Clean up heap object created by splitstr
 strUpCase(A)    → Modify A so all alpha are uppercase
 strLowCase(A)   → Modify A so all alpha are lowercase
-ISAlpha(A)      → true if 1st char in A is in range [A-Z,A-z]
+ISAlpha(A)      → true if 1st char in A is in range [A-Z,a-z]
-IsAlphaNum(A)   → true if 1st char in A is in range [A-Z,A-z,0-9,_]
+IsAlphaNum(A)   → true if 1st char in A is in range [A-Z,a-z,0-9,_]
 ISNumeric(A)    → true if 1st character is in range [0-9]
 ```